snailflying/bintray-release/README.md

-Super duper easy way to release your Android and other artifacts to bintray.
+Super duper easy way to gradle your Android and other artifacts to bintray.

 ## 介绍